ethanumn/pairtree/README.md

 ==========================
 Pairtree relies on the infinite sites assumption (ISA) when converting mutation allele frequencies to subclonal frequencies, and building clone trees.
 Pairtree is also sensitive to other factors such as missed CNA calls, or technical noise which can skew the subcloncal frequency conversion.
 Therefore, it is necessary to detect and remove such mutations before building the clone tree.
 Pairwise relationships between mutations reveal both ISA violations and other types of erroneous mutations, which we refer to collectively as _garbage mutations_.

-In order to find these mutations such that they can be corrected, we provide the script removegarbage that can be found in the /bin directory.
+In order to find these mutations such that they can be added to our list of garbage mutations, we provide the script `bin/removegarbage`.
 There are several options for this script which are of particular interest.

 * `--prior`: Pairwise garbage prior probability.
 The default value of 0.2 represents a uniform prior over pairwise relationship types.
 * `--max-garb-prob`: Maximum probability of garbage to permit for any pair when the algorithm terminates.